Summary Guide forFirst-Line Supervisors of Retail Sales Workers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Retail Sales Supervisors in California is $39,454 annually, or $18.97 hourly.
+The median wage in 2016 for Retail Sales Supervisors in California was $39,454 annually, or $18.97 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary from company to company.
 Many Retail Supervisors and Managers may expect to receive paid vacation, health insurance, 401k retirement plans, and employee discounts on personal purchases.